-Our ability to utilize our net operating loss carryforwards ("NOLs") and tax credit carryforwards may be subject to limitations.
+Our ability to utilize our NOLs and tax credit carryforwards may be subject to limitations.

-Following the Merger, our NOLs are attributable to both the historic pre-Merger NOLs of Former Enliven and our historic pre-Merger NOLs, subject to applicable limitations.
+Following the Merger, our NOLs are attributable to current year losses, as well as both the historic pre-Merger NOLs of Former Enliven and our historic pre-Merger NOLs, subject to applicable limitations.